EGA-SUPREMO/Proyecto-iglesia/README_en.md

 ### Key Features

-#### 1. Lifecycle Record Management
+#### 1. Managing Parish Records

-* **Centralized Database:** Migrated physical records to a relational database, tracking parishioner history from Baptism to Marriage.
+* **Centralized Database:** Tracks a parishioner's journey from Baptism to Marriage in one database, replacing scattered paper files.
-* **Smart Auto-fill:** SQL queries retrieve existing data to populate new forms (e.g., pulling Baptism data when registering for First Communion), significantly reducing data entry time.
+* **Smart Auto-fill:** The system saves time by reusing existing data.
+For example, when registering for First Communion, it automatically pulls up the person's Baptism details so you don't have to type them again.
-* **Referential Integrity:** TODO the checks and Uses `ON DELETE CASCADE` to ensure that if a parishioner is removed, all associated records are pruned to prevent orphaned data. also give appropite warning for this kind of operation
+* **Data Safety:** TODO the checks and Uses `ON DELETE CASCADE` to ensure that if a parishioner is removed, all associated records are pruned to prevent orphaned data. while also giving appropite warning for this kind of operation

 #### 2. Automated Document Generation

 * **PDF Certificate Engine:** implementation using the library [PHPWord](https://github.com/PHPOffice/PHPWord) and [LibreOffice (Headless)](https://www.libreoffice.org/) to generate legal-ready certificates instantly.
-* **Formatting Consistency:** Eliminates human error associated with manual Word document editing.
+* **No More Typos:** Because the system generates the document from the database, it eliminates the copy-paste errors common with manual Word files.
-* **Editable Drafts:** Includes a fallback feature where users can change the URL extension from `.pdf` to `.docx` to download a raw Word file for manual corrections if needed.
+* **Editable Drafts:** If a manual change is needed, the user can download a `.docx` version instead of the final `.pdf`.

-#### 3. Business Logic & Validation
+#### 3. Scheduling & Logic

-* **Conflict Detection:** Custom server-side validation for the "Prayer Intentions" module prevents duplicate requests for specific Mass dates.
+* **Prevents double-booking:** The system checks dates automatically to ensure "Prayer Intentions" don't conflict.
-* **Schedule Management:** Full CRUD capabilities allow the secretary to manage liturgical schedules dynamically.
+* **Easy Management:** Allows the secretary to easily add, edit, or delete liturgical schedules.

 #### 4. System Reliability & DevOps